-Although women hold equal rights under the law, they continue to face barriers to their full increased over the past few decades.
-Baltic women hold a significant proportion of national and subnational government positions, maintaining similar participation rates in their national legislatures as women in the US.
-Additionally, in all 3
+Although women hold equal rights under the law, they continue to face barriers to their full increased over the few decades. past Baltic women hold a significant proportion of national and subnational aovernment positions, maintaining participation similar rates in their national legislatures as women in the US.
+Additionally, in all 3 States women have held prominent leadership positions, including Prime Minister, President, and Speaker of Parliament.